jpforcioli/github_howto_jsonrpc_api/014_fortiguard_management.rst

          If you look at the ``wf`` (webfilter) block, the ``version`` returned is ``15355124``.
-However, running the FortiManager CLI command ``execute fmupdate fgd-dvber wf`` will show the version in a symbolic major.minor format (``00234.19700``) as illustrated below:
+However, running the FortiManager CLI command ``diagnose fmupdate fgd-dvber wf`` will show the version in a symbolic major.minor format (``00234.19700``) as illustrated below:

          .. code-block:: text